 Size 9 feet?
 Try on size 8 in storeIf the shoe you want to buy is in stock in local shops in a slightly smaller size, it’s well worth trying it on first.
 You can get a good idea of what size you will need based on this.
 But you will also get a feel for how comfortable the style is for you.
 Does the shoe feel hard and inflexible?
 Does it dig in anywhere?
 How does it feel when you walk about?
 Obviously, any shoe will be most comfortable when it’s the right size for you, but if you’re only a size 9 UK (43 EU), trying on the size 8 will tell you whether it’s a good choice for you.

+Stick to brands you know & make a listWhile sizing can vary widely, a safe bet is to stick to brands you have previously bought which were a good fit.
+It can be helpful to keep a list of your shoe size in various brands, with a comment about width if your foot is particularly wide or narrow.
 Whenever you visit a shoe store that stocks larger sizes, it’s a great opportunity to add to your list.
 Even if you don’t like the styles in stock, it’s worth trying on a couple of styles in brands that are new to you, so that you can log your size in that brand for the future.

 Pay attention to any website sizing guidesSome online shoe shops provide extra information about sizing for certain brands and styles.
 So, it’s worth looking out for any links to this on product pages.
 If you’re unsure, try contacting the shop prior to purchase to get their advice for the particular style.
 This is also a good way of testing out their customer service before you buy.